Procedure #3013.2; Rev.: 1 (Effective May 8, 2017)

 I. Updating account information: To update account information (e.g., demographic information, credit limits, default funding), the cardholder must complete the Account Update Request Form, obtain the appropriate approvals, and route the form to the Purchasing Card Program Office.

 Note: Cards cannot be transferred from one individual to another or from one department to another (e.g., in the event of an employee transfer).

 J. Renewing a purchasing card: Purchasing cards automatically renew every four years provided the cardholder has successfully completed required annual refresher training.
 Renewed cards are mailed directly to the cardholder at the address on file at U.S. Bank, at the end of the month prior to expiration.
 Cards remain active until the end of the month in which they expire.

 K. Warning and card revocation: If, as a result of an audit or monitoring, a transaction is found to violate UW-Madison Purchasing Card Policy or Procedures, the following will occur:

-- If the cardholder has not had a violation within the previous one-year period, the cardholder will receive a written warning from the Purchasing Card Program Manager.
-A copy of the written warning will also be sent to the site manager, the divisional Chief Financial Officer, the Controller, and the Assistant Vice Chancellor for Business Services.
+- If the cardholder has not had a violation within the previous one-year period, the cardholder will receive a written warning from the Purchasing Card Program Administrator.
+A copy of the written warning will also be sent to the site manager, the divisional Chief Financial Officer, the Controller/Assistant Vice Chancellor for Business Services.
 The written warning will remain on file in the Purchasing Card Program Office for one year.
 One year from the date of the communication, the warning will be expunged.